CMPS-6100/lab-03-template/answers.md

-## The Game
+## The Ghost Game

 Detail any and additional features that you added to the game here.

-13. Add the text file for your custom map and a drawn image of it to your repository.
-Note the names of these files here.
+13. Detail the attack options for your player.

-14. Document any additional bonus features you added to the game here.
+14. If implemented, detail the ghost attack options and game logic for ghost attack selection.